-The University of Delaware Library includes the Hugh M. Morris Library, the main library; three branch libraries located in Newark, the Agriculture Library, the Chemistry Library, and the Physics Library; a fourth branch library, the Marine Studies Library in Lewes; and the Library Annex in Newark at the University of Delaware Wyoming Road Complex.
+The University of Delaware Library includes the Hugh M. Morris Library, the main library; two branch libraries located on the Newark campus, the Chemistry Library and the Physics Library; and a third branch library, the Marine Studies Library, located in Lewes, Delaware.

 The University of Delaware Library provides access to electronic resources 24 hours a day via the Library web [www.udel.edu/library].
-Library users may call 302-831-BOOK for library hours of the Morris Library and branch libraries or check the Library web for library hours.
-The Morris Library is open a total of 110 hours a week.
+Library users may call 302-831-BOOK for Library hours of the Morris Library and branch libraries or check the Library web for Library hours.
+The Morris Library is open a total of 114 hours a week.
 Hours during holidays and intersessions vary.
-Regular semester hours for the Morris Library are available directly at [www.udel.edu/library/info/hours].
+Regular semester hours for the Morris Library and more are available directly at [www.udel.edu/library/info/hours].

-The University of Delaware Library is accessible via its web [www.udel.edu/library].
-The Library web is the place to begin using the Library online and provides thousands of links to all types of information including access to DELCAT, WorldCat Local, databases, electronic journals and newspapers, electronic books, subject guides to Internet resources, and many other types of information and services worldwide.
+The website [www.udel.edu/library] of the University of Delaware Library is accessible globally.
+The Library web is the place to begin using the Library online and provides thousands of links to all types of information including access to DELCAT, WorldCat Local, databases, electronic journals and newspapers, electronic books, Research Guides, finding aids for Special Collections and many other types of information and services.

-DELCAT, the University of Delaware Library online catalog, contains information about the Library collection and also provides links to electronic journals and other resources.
-DELCAT [delcat.udel.edu] which is web-based may be accessed from anywhere in the world via the web
+DELCAT, the University of Delaware Library online catalog, contains information about the Library collection and also provides links to electronic journals, electronic books and other resources.
+DELCAT [delcat.udel.edu], which is web-based, may be accessed from anywhere in the world.

 The University of Delaware Library offers access to WorldCat Local, the world’s largest network of library-based content and services.
-WorldCat Local encompasses the holding of over 23,000 libraries around the world including the University of Delaware Library and is available from the Library home page [www.udel.edu/library].
+WorldCat Local provides over 2,000,000,000 (two billion) items and growing from over 23,000 libraries around the world including the University of Delaware Library and WorldCat Local is available from the Library web at [www.udel.edu/library].

-The University of Delaware subscribes to over 36,000 E-Journals and over 6,000 print journals including newspapers which cover all disciplines and are licensed for use by University of Delaware students, faculty, and staff.
-Entire articles from the electronic journals are available online to search, read, and print.
-The Library collection includes over 390,000 E-Books.
-The Library web [www.udel.edu/library] provides a direct link to “E-Journals.”
+The University of Delaware Library subscribes (in addition to over 5,000 print journals and newspapers) to over 37,000 electronic journals and over which cover all disciplines and are licensed for use by University of Delaware students, faculty and staff.
+Entire articles from the eJournals are available online to search, read and print.
+The Library collection includes over410,000 electronic books.
+The Library web [www.udel.edu/library] provides a direct link to electronic journals.

-The Library administers a state-supported program called UDLib/SEARCH which provides access via the web to online periodicals and databases to all K-12 public schools in Delaware, training for teachers, librarians, and technical support.
+The University of Delaware Library administers a state-supported program called UDLib/SEARCH which provides access via the web to online periodicals and databases to all K-12 public schools in Delaware, and including training for teachers, librarians and technical support.
 More information about UDLib/SEARCH is available at [udlibsearch.lib.udel.edu].
 Information for teachers and schools who wish to bring student groups to the Library is available on the web at [www2.lib.udel.edu/usered/tours.htm].

-Founded in 1958, the University of Delaware Library Associates works to enrich the research collections of the University of Delaware Library through gifts from individuals, funds raised by programs, and donations of significant books.
-New members are actively solicited for membership with an annual fee of $35.00 minimum per year or a special student rate of $5.00 per year.
-The membership brochure [www2.lib.udel.edu/udla] may be found on the web or a printed brochure may be requested by sending an email message to [UDLA@udel.edu] or by calling 302-831-2231.
+Founded in 1958, the University of Delaware Library Associates, the “friends group” of the University of Delaware Library, works to enrich the research collections of the University of Delaware Library through gifts from individuals, funds raised by programs and donations of significant books.
+New members are actively solicited for membership with an annual minimum fee of $35.00 per year or a special student rate of $5.00.
+The membership brochure [www2.lib.udel.edu/udla] may be found on the Library web or a printed brochure may be requested by sending an email message to [UDLA@udel.edu] or by calling 302-831-2231.